 • During FY 16/17 the County-operated Children's FSP team evolved from a countywide system based out of Fairfield, to a system that had clinicians and specialists co-located in the other outpatient clinics in Vacaville and Vallejo.
 This allowed the team to increase access and direct services.
-Additionally, the referrals to families appeared more seamless because team members were physically housed in the same location to allow warm-hand-offs from County outpatient clinics.
+Additionally, the referrals appeared to be more seamless to families because team members were physically housed in the same location, which allowed for warm-hand-offs from County outpatient clinics.

-- A challenge experienced by the Vacaville FSP team was only having two male clinicians which can be an issue if a client would prefer a female clinician to work with.
+- A challenge experienced by the Vacaville FSP team consisting only of two male clinicians, which can be an issue if a client would prefer a female clinician to work with.
 The program has been able to address this issue by utilizing the female specialist to assist when needed, or reaching out to the Fairfield FSP team to assign a female clinician. - For the first half of the FY, the Fairfield FSP team was without a Manager and a Supervisor.
-Other County Managers and Supervisors provided support.
+Other County Managers and Supervisors provided support during that time.
 The Manager position was filled in January 2017 and the supervisor returned from leave. - The Vallejo FSP team experienced challenges in being able to provide bilingual Spanish language services.
 Until resources could be accessed from the Fairfield Children's FSP team, the program utilized contracted interpreter services.